MatthewDaws/CPP_Learning/weirdness1/benchmarking.md

 ```

 Right, let's compare some different compiler flags.
 If I understand the g++ documentation
-correctly, then `-Ofast` shoule be equivalent to `-O3` with some possibly "unsafe" floating-point
+correctly, then `-Ofast` should be equivalent to `-O3` with some possibly "unsafe" floating-point
 optimisations.

 Floating-point compare:

   Compiler flags                       |  Time (seconds, 3sf)
   ------------------------------------ | ---
   -Ofast                               |  13.2